tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 Furthermore, YANG data models can be used as the basis of implementation for other interfaces, such as CLI and programmatic APIs.

-This document describes a YANG data model for Traffic Engineering (TE) tunnels, Label Switched Paths (LSPs), and interfaces.
-The data model is divided into two YANG modules.
-The 'ietf-te' module includes data that is generic and device independent, while the 'ietf-te-device' module includes data that is device-specific.
+This document defines a YANG data model intended for the provisioning and management point-to-point Traffic Engineering (TE) tunnels, Label Switched Paths (LSPs), and interfaces.
+The modelling of point-to-multipoint TE Tunnels {{?RFC4875}}
+and Segment-Routing (SR) Policies {{?RFC9256}} falls outside the scope of this document.

+The data model described herein is divided into two YANG modules.
+The 'ietf-te' module contains generic, device-independent data, while the 'ietf-te-device' module addresses device-specific data.
-The document describes a high-level relationship between the modules defined in this document, as well as other external protocol YANG modules.
-The TE generic YANG data model does not include any data specific to a signaling protocol.
-It is expected other data plane technology models will augment the TE generic YANG data model.

-Also, it is expected that other YANG modules that model TE signaling protocols, such as RSVP-TE ({{RFC3209}}, {{!RFC3473}}), or Segment-Routing TE (SR-TE)
+This document outlines the high-level relationships between the YANG modules it defines and other external protocol YANG modules.
+The TE YANG data model intentionally excludes data specific to any signaling protocol, such as RSVP-TE ({{RFC3209}}, {{!RFC3473}}), or Segment-Routing TE (SR-TE)
+{{?RFC9256}} with the
-{{?RFC9256}} will augment the generic TE YANG  module.
+expectation that such technology models will be defined in separate documents and will augment the generic TE model as needed.

 # Terms and Conventions